ya-jo-ko/AI_Set_1/README.md

 Enter domain p, such that summation is in Zp.

 After that, you are asked to insert the cryptarithmetic puzzle.
-Puzzle specification:
+\nPuzzle specification:
-	-- puzzle's first line has to be 2 or 3 letters
+- puzzle's first line has to be 2 or 3 letters
-	-- puzzle's second line has to have same length as first -- puzzle's third line has to be 3 letters
+- puzzle's second line has to have same length as first
+- puzzle's third line has to be 3 letters

 User is asked to input line:
 ```java